apache/skywalking/docs/en/setup/backend/backend-zabbix.md

 OAP can load the configuration at bootstrap.
 If the new configuration is not well-formed, OAP fails to start up.
 The files are located at `$CLASSPATH/zabbix-rules`.

 The file is written in YAML format, defined by the scheme described below.
-Brackets indicate that a parameter is optional.
+Square brackets indicate that a parameter is optional.

-A example for zabbix agent configuration could be found [here](../../../../test/e2e/e2e-test/docker/zabbix/zabbix_agentd.conf).
+An example for zabbix agent configuration could be found [here](../../../../test/e2e/e2e-test/docker/zabbix/zabbix_agentd.conf).
-You could find the Zabbix agent detail items from [Zabbix Agent docucment](https://www.zabbix.com/documentation/current/manual/config/items/itemtypes/zabbix_agent).
+You could find the Zabbix agent detail items from [Zabbix Agent documentation](https://www.zabbix.com/documentation/current/manual/config/items/itemtypes/zabbix_agent).

 ### Configuration file